vanillatyy1/python-challenge/README.md

 # Journey for PyBank challenges

+(1) Reviewed notes in Python class 1 - 3 before start

+(2) Referenced https://www.pythontutorial.net/python-basics/python-write-text-file/ to write text files in Python, as we have learnt about outputting csv (i.e. Python 2nd class - 10-Ins_WriteCSV, 12-Stu_CensusZip), but not sure how exactly it works for text file.

 # Journey for PyPoll challenges
-(1) Reviewed notes in Python class 1 - 3 before start

-(2) Total of vote: use vote counter +=
+(1) Total of vote: use vote counter +=

-(3) Individual vote count: Create a list for the Candidate names, if the Candidate name is not on the list, add his/her name to the list, along with a vote for his/her name.
+(2) Individual vote count: Create a list for the Candidate names, if the Candidate name is not on the list, add his/her name to the list, along with a vote for his/her name.
 But if he/she is already on the list, then simply add a vote count under his/her name

 *In previous Module 2, If Not Equal (<>) in VBA is utilized to check if we are still within the same ticker, and it played an important role during the For Loop value searches.*